California Wildfire Mitigation Program - Home Hardening Initiative

 Who can apply now?

-- Currently, we are ONLY accepting homeowner applications for the first year from the community of Dulzura area (91917).
-The second year, we’ll be accepting homeowner applications from Potrero.
-The 3rd year, we will be accepting the homeowner applications from Campo.
+- Currently, we are currently ONLY accepting homeowner applications from the community of Dulzura area (91917).
+We are expecting to begin accepting applications from Potrero homeowners in the Fall of 2023.
+Around Fall of 2024, we will be accepting the homeowner applications from Campo.

 - Only the legal homeowner may apply - the applicant must be the name on the deed.